-Burning bulls, generous hospitality and a good measure of creative chaos are all grist to the mill for sculptor Russell Sheridan.
+Burning bulls, generous hospitality and a good measure of creative and utter chaos are all grist to the mill for sculptor Russell Sheridan.

 Sculptor Russell Sheridan’s very specific instructions for finding his home at Dardanup in WA’s south-west reveal more about his character than we initially realise.
 “Come via Barrecas winery, he says.
 “They make the best Shiraz in the state and it’s only $8 a bottle.”
 After a day in the company of Russell, his artist wife, Linda Skrolys, and assorted friends, it’s clear that this kind of tip-off is typical of this thoughtful and generous bon vivant, who lives life at full tilt.